 We require assistance in all areas of our work and operations including:

-- Drafting statements; collating evidence; drafting letters of support/complaints etc
+- Drafting statements; collating evidence; drafting letters of support/complaints, compiling case studies.

 - Assisting with the creation of content for our website and social media, creating posts/tweets/blogs promoting our services and ongoing campaigns and events.

 - Assisting the Director with legal/policy and strategic litigation work.

 - Acting as an SBS steward at our demonstrations.